Migrating a database from a third-party Redis cluster to Yandex Managed Service for Redis

 Pay attention to the DB Keys chart showing the number of keys stored in the cluster.
 If the cluster is sharded, the chart will show the number of keys in each shard.
 In this case, the number of keys in the cluster is equal to the total number of keys in the shards.

-The total number of keys in the cluster must be equal to the number of keys processed by the redis-dump-go
+The total number of keys in the cluster must be equal to the number of keys processed by redis-dump-go

-utility when creating the dump.
+when creating the dump.

 Delete the resources you created